exonum/exonum-doc/src/roadmap.md

 Exonum already features a
 [light client library](https://github.com/exonum/exonum-client) in JavaScript.
-We wish to expand the range of clients available for the framework and will add a light client in Java – one of the most popular programming languages.
+We wish to expand the range of clients available for the framework and will add a light client in Java – one of the most popular programming languages.-->

 ## Fourth Quarter of 2019